slaibyh/iweinman/feedback.md

 You have a solid start on the projectile motion problem in python, but there are a few problems.
 1) The program `projectile` works for the initial h of zero, but not for any other height.
 2) You have a big problem with what your conversion programs are returning to `projectile` to use in the `sin` function on line 16 and 17 of that program.
 3) and don't forget to use a jupyter notebook to call this function when you're done.
 ## Mar 16
 I think that you ironed out the issues in the projectile function, now you just need to use a jupyter notebook to call the function.

+## Mar 23
+I looked over proble 7a and it seems that you are getting correct answers.
+One thing that you should do, though, is include `show()` statement in your graph function, in jupyter notebooks, you get a graph, but in spyder you do not, including a show() makes sure that it appears in both.
+I took a quick look through your `ptable` function, and while it runs and seems to calculate values correct, You still have a problem with the binding energy graph looks like two graphs, but I don't know what the second line is.
+Also, you have no output arguments assigned, you output the mass, BUT it is only printed to the command window and is not stored as an output argument.